-Cold emails are a great way to start growing your business with new clientele.
+Sending a cold email to potential clients is a great way to start growing your business.
 The more channels you have to proactively prospect for new business, the faster your agency can grow, the easier you can raise your rates, and the less you’ll have to stress about unstable cash flow.
-When cold emailing is done right, it’s one of the fastest ways to keep your pipeline full.
+When cold emailing is done with a cold email template, it’s one of the fastest ways to keep your sales pipeline full.

 What's been your most successful cold email campaign?
-I'd love to hear about it!
+We'd love to hear about it!